frnsys/half_earth/readme.md

 rustup target add wasm32-unknown-unknown
 ```

+If you're using Nix, you can run `nix-shell` instead of doing the above.

 ## Development

 There is some functionality which is better kept in JS rather than ported to Rust/WASM.
 In particular, the rendering of the globe (which depends on three.js), handling of audio, and interfacing with the Hector WASM module.
 We'd use our [Rust adapter for Hector](https://github.com/frnsys/hector-rs) directly but Rust/WASM doesn't work with C++ FFI, so we have to stick with using JS as a bridge.